Have you ever thought about studying in Japan?

 For those who are interested in studying in Japan, we have interviewed foreign students at ISI Japanese Language School.
 You can learn from their experience!

-Let's interview two students in this school.
+I decided to interview two students who attended this school.

-1. First, please introduce yourself.
+Interviewer: First, please introduce yourself.

-2. Why did you choose ISI Japanese Language School?
+Interviewer: Why did you choose ISI Japanese Language School?

-3. What do you like about ISI Japanese Language School?
+Interviewer: What do you like about ISI Japanese Language School?

 ※If you are interested in studying in Japan while experiencing its culture, you can join ISI Japanese Language School summer course, click button below to check out the details!

-4. What do you do during your free time?
+Interviewer: What do you do during your free time?
 Are there any troubles you face?

-HANA : After graduation, I am planning to enter a fashion-related vocational school.
+HANA: After graduation, I am planning to enter a fashion-related vocational school.
 In the future I would like to become a hairdresser or make-up artist in Japan.